gkjohnson/three-mesh-bvh/README.md

 - This is intended to be used with complicated, high-poly meshes.
 With less complex meshes, the benefits are negligible.
 - A bounds tree can be generated for either an indexed or non-indexed `BufferGeometry`, but an index will be produced and retained as a side effect of the construction.
-- The bounds hierarchy is _not_ dynamic, so geometry that uses morph targets cannot be used.
+- The bounds hierarchy is _not_ dynamic, so geometry that uses morph targets or skinning cannot be used.
 - If the geometry is changed then a new bounds tree will need to be generated.
 - [InterleavedBufferAttributes](https://threejs.org/docs/#api/en/core/InterleavedBufferAttribute) are not supported with the geometry index buffer attribute.
 - A separate bounds tree is generated for each [geometry group](https://threejs.org/docs/#api/en/objects/Group), which could result in poorer raycast performance on geometry with lots of groups.